meerk40t/meerk40t/README.md

 # Phases:
 Phase 0.
 Building. - Done.

 Phase 1.
-Testing.
+Expected Features.
 * Make sure the program is stable and there should be no known major bugs
-* Make sure it runs consistently and allow all the stuff it should need to be viable.
 * Document everything and add test suites.
-* Add instructions to how to install for savvy people to use it and try to get some feedback on bugs or issues.
+* Make sure all the expected features people have are included.
+So that typical design methodologies work.
+* If you are doing your projects in a certain way, the features after Phase 1 should permit that same design methods to work.
+* If Meerk40t's lack of something makes the way you do things harder than it needs to be, that's an issue for Phase 1.

 Phase 2.
 Bundle.
-* More success requires easier installing and utilizing.
+* Easier installing and utilizing.
 * Bundle program in an installable form with libusb driver so that it can just be installed and work.
+* Bundles should include most major OSes: Windows, Mac, Linux.

 Phase 3.
 Collaborate and Listen.
 * Try to get stronger collaboration and feedback